Transfer in Reinforcement Learning via Regret Bounds for Learning Agents: Introduction

-Following the classification of multi-agent settings in \cite{silva}, we assume that all agents share the same state and action space and that the transferred knowledge is the experience of each single agent (also called \textit{instance transfer}) that is shared with all other agents.
+We consider a multi-agent setting in which all agents have the same state and action space.
+The transferred knowledge is the experience of each single agent (also called \textit{instance transfer}), which is shared with all other agents.
+It is assumed that each agent learns a different task, however the agents act in the same environment.
+That is, the transition probabilities are the same, while each agent as its own reward function.

-As already mentioned we are interested in regret bounds that measure for any time step $T$ the difference of the accumulated rewards of an agent to the total reward an optimal policy (for the respective agent) would have achieved.
-We will see that while it is difficult to say how much benefit the experience of a single agent contributes to learning another task by a different agent, when considering the total regret over all agents the worst case regret bounds are smaller by a factor of $\sqrt{\aleph}$ for a total of $\aleph$ agents.
-Apart from the application to transfer, these are the first regret bounds for multi-agent settings in MDPs we are aware of.
+For this setting, we propose an optimistic learning algorithm that is an adaptation of a single-agent RL algorithm to the multi-agent case and for which we can show regret bounds that are able to quantify the benefit of transfer in the considered setting.
+Implicitly our multi-agent algorithm also contributes to an issue pointed out by Lazaric \cite{lazaric-transfer} who stated that ``\textit{the problem of how the exploration on one task should be adapted on the basis of the knowledge of previous related tasks is a problem which received little attention so far.}''

-The paper is organized as follows: The precise setting is introduced in the following Section~\ref{sec:setting}.
-Then we provide our algorithm and present respective performance bounds in the main Section~\ref{sec:alg} before we conclude with a discussion in Section~\ref{sec:disc}.
+As already mentioned we are interested in regret bounds that measure for any time step $T$ the difference of the accumulated reward of an agent to the total reward an optimal policy (for the respective agent) would have achieved.
+We will see that while it is difficult to say how much benefit the experience of a single agent contributes to learning another task by a different agent, when considering the \textit{mutual regret} over all agents the worst case regret bounds are smaller by a factor of $\sqrt{\aleph}$ for a total of $\aleph$ agents.